-Details: So now that you’ve got the basic video requirements down, you’ve got a place to host your sites, and you understand the basics of shooting video for the web, the next question is… how do you make your videos more compelling and actually generate revenue from them.
+So now that you’ve got the basic video requirements down, you’ve got a place to host your sites, and you understand the basics of shooting video for the web, the next question is… how do you start creating videos that are more compelling and actually generate revenue.
 To be clear however, we are not referring to making money from the videos themselves but using the videos to enhance the sales process and increase your bottom line.
 As with anything that you do as a small business, you need to make sure that everything that you do has a positive impact on your bottom line.
 So, here are some basic recommendations on make more compelling videos for your tourism business:

 - Provide the problem – Want some adventure but don’t know where to look?